codeadamca/php-docker/README.md

 # demo-docker

-A basic example of some common Docker stacks.
+A basic example of setting up a LAMP stack from scratch using Docker.

 ## Tutorial Requirements: